sxn2012/sxn2012.github.io/_pages/cv.md

     Task: Design a distributed system so that multiple users can draw and chat simultaneously.

+    Details:

-    Recording and broadcasting the operation of drawing board in the form of Json when a client draws a pixel, so that data consistency in distributed systems can be ensured;
+    1. Recording and broadcasting the operation of drawing board in the form of Json when a client draws a pixel, so that data consistency in distributed systems can be ensured;

-    Using AES to encrypt messages during transmission.
+    2. Using AES to encrypt messages during transmission.
 When reading records from file, it will use SHA-256 to verify digest of the file.

     Results: It can reach the anticipated results and handle fewer than 50 clients of concurrency volume.